Grassroots Asian Americans Mobilize to Boost Turnout for Election

 They also provided multilingual sample ballots to spotlight Republican candidates, from the presidential race down to local elections.
 With Trump’s favorite songs like “God Bless the USA” playing loudly and repeatedly in the background, they assisted senior Asians who have limited English proficiency, guiding them through the voter registration process and patiently addressing any questions in their native languages.

 Their station typically wrapped up around 5 p.m..
-Immediately after that, they moved to neighborhoods with substantial Asian populations to conduct door-to-door canvassing.
+Immediately after that, they moved to nearby neighborhoods conduct door-to-door canvassing.
 Drawing on extensive experience, Sarah shared that 5 to 7 p.m. is the ideal time for door-knocking, whether on weekdays or weekends.
 It’s when people are coming home from work or outings and just starting to plan dinner.

 “If you go earlier, they won’t be home; if you go later, it’s getting dark, and people are hesitant to open the door at night.
 Plus, we don’t feel safe knocking on doors after dark,” Sarah said.